 Amendments to the A\$1,000 Plan Our board of directors may at any time by resolution amend any provision of the A\$1,000 Plan.

-However, no amendment may be made if the amendment materially prejudices the rights of any participant as they existed before the date of the relevant amendment.
+However, no amendment may be made if the amendment materially prejudices the rights of any participants.